circonus/docs/content/irondb/administration/rebuilding-nodes.md

    /opt/circonus/bin/irondb-start -B
    ```
 1. Wait until the reconstitute operation has fetched 100% of its data from
    cluster peers.
-You can access the current percentage done at:
+You can access the current percentage done as an auto-refreshing UI via:
    ```
    <node ip address>:<node port>/#reconstituteview
    ```
-   or
+   or as raw JSON at:
    ```
    <node ip address>:<node port>/stats.json
    ```